 Awards for medical malpractice for FEHBP covered services would be capped at $250,000 indexed for inflation.
 There will be many more reductions in rights for federal employees who are victims of medical malpractice.

 Don’t get mad.
 Fight back!

-These proposals are outrageous, and we need all hands on deck to fight their attack.
+These proposals are outrageous, and we need all deck to fight their attack.
 Call your representative and senators and ask them to reject these anti-democracy proposals.

 Please make sure you are not on government time or using government equipment (your work email or cell phone) when contacting your lawmaker.